2:1 (or international equivalent) in a discipline with significant economics content.

 Months of entry

-Building on the core Economic Theory module, the MSc Economics and Financial Economics provides specialist modules on Financial Economics and Financial Econometrics – both of these modules are quite technical.
-There is also the opportunity to select the modules in Decision-making under Risk and Uncertainty, Options and Futures Markets, and Behavioural Finance.
+Building on the core Economic Theory module, this course provides specialist modules on financial economics and financial econometrics.
+There is also the opportunity to select modules in decision-making under Risk and Uncertainty, Options and Futures Markets, and Behavioural Finance.